okebinda/base.api.python/documentation/admin-api-documentation.md

 ### List Application Keys

 Use the following to read a list of application keys.
+By default the page numbering starts at 1 and the limit is 10 results per page.

 ##### Request